alpenstorm/SimplePasswordManager/README.md

 5. Submit a pull request with a clear description of your changes.

 ## License
-This project is licensed under the GNU License.
+This project is licensed under the GPL 3.0 License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
 For questions or feedback, please contact alpenstorm.sh1ry0n@gmail.com or open an issue on the GitHub repository.